 From the beginning of our ministry in 1985, God gave the congregation a heart for service to others and a love for children and youth.
 This has guided much of Lord of Life's ministry over the years.

 Building on the example of our Lord, Jesus Christ, we reach out to those in need both locally, nationally, and abroad.
 Members and friends are invited to find ways to share the love of God so that people's lives are improved and God is glorified.
 Along the way, we discover that we are blessed more than those we seek to serve!

 You may find that worship is noisier at Lord of Life then other places.
 This is because we encourage families to bring their children into worship so that they can learn and grow with us as we praise God and receive the Word and meal.
 Staffed nursery care is available on Sunday mornings for kids under 5 if parents feel they need it.

 Programming for our kids includes Sunday school, vacation Bible school, confirmation ministry, middle school and high school groups, as well as mission trips for our high school kids.
-Children and youth are encouraged to share their gifts in worship, outreach, learning, and fellowship activities (like the annual picnic and our day at the Brewers game).
+Children and youth are encouraged to share their gifts in worship, outreach, learning, and fellowship activities (like the annual picnic and our day at a Kenosha Kingfish baseball game).
 We are building disciples for today and tomorrow.

 Overall, we seek to be a faith community where people can learn and grow in their relationship to Jesus Christ and where we all can find others to walk the journey of faith with us.
 Please join us!